Athletics at the 1988 Summer Olympics – Men's 1500 metres: Background

 This was the 21st appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Five finalists from 1984 returned: silver medalist Steve Cram of Great Britain, fourth-place finisher Joseph Chesire of Kenya, sixth-place finisher Peter Wirz of Switzerland, eighth-place finisher Omar Khalifa of Sudan, and tenth-place finisher Steve Scott of the United States.
 Sebastian Coe, the two-time defending gold medalist, "was not chosen for the British team" after the British trials.
 Abdi Bile of Somalia, the 1987 World Champion, withdrew due to a tibial stress fracture.
-Saïd Aouita of Morocco, who had set the world record in 1985, did compete.
+Saïd Aouita of Morocco, who had set the world record in 1985, competed, and qualified for the semi-finals but withdrew before the start of the race: having been nursing a hamstring injury through winning the bronze medal in the 800m a few days before, in the attempt to double up on both distances.

 Andorra, Angola, the People's Republic of China, Cyprus, Djibouti, Fiji, Mauritania, Nepal, Papua New Guinea, Paraguay, Qatar, and North Yemen each made their first appearance in the event.
 The United States made its 20th appearance, most of all nations (having missed only the boycotted 1980 Games).